 Moreover, to simplify the process, there are plugins available out there.
 You can use them and get the most out of these legal pages.
 So, once you’ve found a good enough plugin and have downloaded the zip file, the rest will be an easy road.

-One such plugin is WPLegalPages that comes with 25+ legal Templates and is super easy to use.
+One such plugin is WPLegalPages which comes with 25+ legal Templates and is super easy to use.

 - Log in to your administration control panel on the WordPress website.